official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 would “greatly help in making the argument for military action if (as I suspect) Iraq fails properly to comply”.

-[^237] Public hearing, 18 January 2010, pages 34-36.
+[^237]: Public hearing, 18 January 2010, pages 34-36.
-[^238] Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.
+[^238]: Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.

 501

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford*  But it drew the UK and the US “inexorably into questions of cover in international law for any such military action”.
+*  But it drew the UK and the US “inexorably into questions of cover in international law for any such military action”.
 Lord Goldsmith had expressed “serious doubt” that any existing resolution would provide “sufficient cover”.